 The cult of the two soldier saints grew as miracles were reported through their intercession.
 By the 6th century, their names were listed in the ancient Roman Canon; their feast was celebrated in Rome, Milan and Ravenna on June 23rd, which may be the day of their martyrdom.

-Earlier, the two martyred soldiers would have been favorites of the soldiers stationed on the Coelian Hill, who passed their shrine on the Clivus Scauri regularly.
+The two martyred soldiers would have been favorites of the soldiers stationed on the Coelian Hill, who passed their shrine on the Clivus Scauri regularly.
 They also reminded Christians of Pammachius’ day – who were becoming increasingly more comfortable in Roman society after the years of persecution – that those who follow Jesus must be ready to bear their cross.

 Churches share the fate of the places where they are built.
 The church of Saints John and Paul’s fortune changed following the invasion of the Visigoths in 410.
 Other barbarian invaders swept through the empire after them, and Rome’s population dwindled from about 800,000 in 400 AD to perhaps 100,000 by 500 AD.
 Most of the wealthy families from the Coelian fled to the safety of Constantinople or Ravenna.
 The remaining population either moved from the city or relocated in its westward section, leaving the hill largely abandoned and depopulated.
 It remained that way until the end of the 19th century.